syncfusion-content/winui-docs/winui/TreeView/Load-on-demand.md

 ## Handling expander visibility

-`TreeView` shows the expander for a particular node based on return value of [CanExecute](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.input.icommand.canexecute?view=winrt-19041) method of [LoadOnDemandCommand](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_LoadOnDemandCommand).
+The `TreeView` shows the expander for a particular node based on return value of [CanExecute](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.input.icommand.canexecute?view=winrt-19041) method of [LoadOnDemandCommand](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_LoadOnDemandCommand).
 If `CanExecute` returns `true`, then expander icon is displayed for that node.
 If `CanExecute` returns `false`, then expander icon will not displayed for that node. `CanExecute` method gets called to decide the visibility of expander icon and before executing `LoadOnDemandCommand`.

 {% tabs %}
 {% highlight c# %}